This Discussion channel is currently closed.

 Default_avatar

-Jenni Runte almost 8 years ago
+Jenni Runte over 8 years ago

 Thank you got considering our concerns.
 This request appears unwarranted, since the company provided no reasons for their desired increase.
 An increase could seem reasonable to a consumer if company expenses had increased, or if they were investing in improved services.
 It appears that their costs for materials have declined.
 I could support a modest labor cost increase.
 It's disconcerting that consumer service delivery has not improved.
 I hear of no efforts to move overhead lines underground.
 When we have a nasty storm, the same areas, usually older neighborhoods, experience outages; both the utility and the customers incur extra expenses and labor, plus great inconvenience.
 Customers' expenses spill over into other areas of the economy, yet the company has taken no preventative steps.
 I would like to see some aggressive efforts from NSP to upgrade delivery systems as well as know what they plan to do with the requested additional money.
 Thank you again for listening.